StefanResearch/StefanResearch.github.io/_pages/about.md

 * **Foundations of data science:** I develop *practical data science algorithms with provable guarantees*.
 I am particularly interested in the beyond worst-case analysis of algorithms.
-* **Social network analysis:** I study how interventions (such as timeline algorithms) influence the polarization and the disagreement in the network.
+* **Social network analysis:** I study how interventions, such as timeline algorithms, influence the polarization and the disagreement in (online) social networks.

 Previously, I was a [WASP](https://wasp-sweden.org) assistant professor at [KTH Royal Institute of Technology](https://www.kth.se)